Social Factors >

 ・Human-factor Hazard Prevention Plan:

 Questionnaires for muscle and bone anomalies (for suspected hazards) are filled out by employees themselves for evaluation every year.
 Physicians stationed in-house would try to understand the details about each case and provide suggestions for improvement, in addition to following up on their improvements.
-A total of 138 individuals were suspected of having human-factor hazards in 2023.
+In 2024, the number of employees suspected of suffering human-factor hazards totaled 234 people.
+Among them, 221 people's conditions improved after receiving reach-out phone calls from healthcare professionals, who were able to offer suggestions after identifying the causes of their symptoms.

 ・Maternal Employee Health Protection Plan:

 Pregnant employees, female employees who have returned to their posts within one year of childbirth and their supervisors are required to fill out the "Initial Assessment Form for Post-Pregnancy & Postpartum Workplace Hazards" and "Self-Evaluation Form for Employee Health", in order to assess the impact of work on maternal health.
-A total of 210 female employees participated in the Maternal Employee Health Protection Plan in 2023.
-363 sessions of risk hazard evaluation and confirmation were completed by the medical and nursing staff, who provided these employees with information such as health education and childbirth subsidies and allowances.
+In 2024, 213 female employees joined the Maternal Employee Health Protection Plan.
+All told, healthcare professionals completed and confirmed 400 risk hazard assessments, as information on health education and maternity benefits and allowances was provided.

 ・Prevention of Illegal Infringement at Work Plan: